Office of (On- Campus) Student Employment

 - Find employment through www.ccsf.edu/jobs or inquire in- person within the department before you process your Form I-9 with Student Employment.

-- International students, please obtain your employment authorization letter from the International Education Office (CloudHall 212) and your employer authorization letter from your supervisor before processing your Form I-9.
+- International students, please obtain your employment authorization letter from the Office of International Programs (CloudHall 212) and your employer authorization letter from your supervisor before processing your Form I-9.

-Please reference SHEP instructions for EMPLOYERS for step by step instructions on how to post a position and hire a student worker.
+Please reference the SHEP Brochure for Employers for step by step instructions on how to post a position and hire a student worker.
 For other inquiries please contact me directly via email or office phone.

 GENERAL RULE: Student worker’s may not perform duties that may replace a Classified Employee.